ciefa/telegram-channel-to-farcaster-bot/README.md

 Important note:

-I am truly bad at programming and barely know anything, I've used ChatGPT 4o to help me create this script.
+I am truly bad/new at programming and barely know anything, I've used ChatGPT 4o to help me create this script.

+This is probably not the best/most efficient way to do it, but it works for me so.. ¯\_(ツ)_/¯

 To get an idea what this does, feel free to check out my Telegram channel and my Farcaster channel: